|

 Well, that was my experience anyway.
 I nearly had a heart attack cause I had no idea what the speed limit was.
 They generally don’t really care about tourists.

-Speak English, give them your passport and unless you have done something seriously wrong, you shouldn’t have an issue.
+Speak English, give them your passport turned to the most recent entry stamp (should be within 6 months to avoid issues), and unless you have done something seriously wrong, you won’t have an issue.

 That being said make sure you have your paperwork ready to go.
 You should have 5 things on you while in the car: